migueldeoleiros/turtile/README.md

 If you are interested in contributing in any other way, please see our [CONTRIBUTING.md](https://github.com/migueldeoleiros/turtile/blob/master/CONTRIBUTING.md) file for more information.

 # License
-turtile is licensed under [GPL v3](https://github.com/migueldeoleiros/turtile/blob/master/LICENSE) !
+turtile's code is licensed under [GPL v3](https://github.com/migueldeoleiros/turtile/blob/master/LICENSE) !

+Additionally all it's assets, like logos, are licensed unde [CC BY-SA](https://creativecommons.org/licenses/by/4.0/)

 # Acknowledgments
 turtile was heavily inspired by other projects like: